github/docs/content/admin/all-releases.md

 ## Deprecated

-These docs remain available but are no longer maintained:
+Documentation for deprecated versions remains available but is no longer maintained.

 {% for deprecatedRelease in enterpriseServerReleases.deprecatedReleasesWithNewFormat %}
 - [Enterprise Server {{deprecatedRelease}}](/enterprise-server@{{deprecatedRelease}})